DynamoMTL/shopify-pipeline/README.md

 `src/assets/svg`

-If you want to use the SVG Store technique [link], you need to ...
+If you want to use the [SVG Store technique](https://css-tricks.com/svg-sprites-use-better-icon-fonts/), we added its support out of the box with the help of [webpack-svgstore-plugin](https://github.com/mrsum/webpack-svgstore-plugin).

-[I can't remember what we need to do ;)]
+Here are the steps necessary to use it:
+1. Place all the necessary Svg files inside the `svg` folder
+2. Somewhere in your JS application, you need to create this variable and assignation:
+    ```
+    var __svg__ = { path: '../svg/**/*.svg', name: '[hash].logos.svg' };
+    ```

+    This will tell the SVG Store plugin [that it needs to generate the sprite file](https://github.com/mrsum/webpack-svgstore-plugin#2-put-function-mark-at-your-chunk).

+Given that this is less than an ideal integration, we will look for better ways to generate the store [in the future](#roadmap).

 #### [7] Shopify Required

 `src/config`, `src/layout/theme.liquid`, `src/locales`, `src/sections`, `src/snippets`, `src/templates/*.liquid`

-The aforementionned files and folders are required by Shopify [link to the documentation] for any given theme.
+The aforementionned [files and folders are required by Shopify](https://help.shopify.com/themes/development/templates) for any given theme.

 Pipeify only adds the strict minimum required to be able to deploy a theme to your Shopify server without any errors.
 You can start building your application from this baseline.